 For school productions in the USA, please contact our agents Samuel French Inc.

-A. Walt Disney Corporation were licensed exclusive animation rights by Great Ormond Street Hospital in 1939 and the animated film came out in 1953.
+Walt Disney Corporation were licensed exclusive animation rights by Great Ormond Street Hospital in 1939 and the animated film came out in 1953.
 Their own sequel, Return to Neverland, came out in 2002, also under licence from Great Ormond Street Hospital Children's Charity.

-A. No, because the films are spin-offs from the original story and came out when Peter Pan went out of copyright in Europe.
-The charity therefore does not receive royalties from DVDs or toys derived from the Tinker Bell films unless there is a prior arrangement for specific products between Disney and the charity.
+No, because the films are spin-offs from the original story and came out when Peter Pan went out of copyright in Europe.We therefore do not receive any income from DVDs or toys derived from the Tinker Bell films or merchandise.

-A. Apart from the Disney animated movie, there have been other films made, starting with a silent movie by Paramount in 1924 (under licence from JM Barrie himself) and more recently Columbia Pictures (part of the Sony Pictures Entertainment Group) made the 2003 movie (with Jeremy Sumpter as Peter Pan and Jason Isaacs as Captain Hook).
+Apart from the Disney animated movie, there have been other films made, starting with a silent movie by Paramount in 1924 (under licence from JM Barrie himself) and more recently Columbia Pictures (part of the Sony Pictures Entertainment Group) made the 2003 movie (with Jeremy Sumpter as Peter Pan and Jason Isaacs as Captain Hook).

 Previously, Spielberg directed a sequel, Hook, with Robin Williams as an adult Peter Pan returning to Neverland to fight Dustin Hoffman's Captain Hook.